hajnalmt/hajnalmt-blog/_posts/2022-03-30-laravel-sail-setup-intricacies.md

 ### The DNS resolver error

 The output suggests that the problem is probably with my dns setup.
-When I checked, what are the commands I try to run exactly, and entered the [curled url](https://laravel.build/little-laravel-blog/?with=pgsql,selenium) in a browser, it came out that it just runs <code>{% raw %}laravelsail/php81-composer:latest{% endraw %}</code> container with an artisan command.
+When I checked what are the commands I try to run exactly and entered the [curled url](https://laravel.build/little-laravel-blog/?with=pgsql,selenium) in a browser, it came out that it just runs <code>{% raw %}laravelsail/php81-composer:latest{% endraw %}</code> container with an artisan command.

 So I thought that maybe I will try to run the command myself and reproduce the issue, and I managed to do it.